Toronto Blue Jays acquire pitchers Bieber, Varland | Globalnews.ca

 Varland, 27, posted a 2.02 earned-run average, which ranks sixth among AL relievers, through 51 games with the Twins this season.
 The six-foot-one, 205-pound thrower has played 89 games, including 22 starts, over four seasons with Minnesota.
 His record was 8-14 with a 4.62 ERA.

+“He has been very effective this year as a reliever,” Atkins said.
+“Has as good of a fastball as you can find, has as good of a curveball as you can find with a very effective cutter, he can sink it.

+“He’s extremely aggressive, he’s coming after you, and that’s attractive to us.
+So, immediately impacts our bullpen in a significant way in addition to Seranthony and we’ll see what happens beyond that.”

-The 31-year-old France hit .251 in 101 games for the Twins this year, including 19 doubles, six home runs, and 44 RBI.
+The 31-year-old France hit .251 in 101 games for the Twins this year, including 19 doubles, six home runs and 44 RBIs.
 The Californian has appeared in 803 career MLB games with San Diego, Seattle, Cincinnati and Minnesota.

-The 24-year-old Valenzuela hit 14 doubles, a triple, a dozen home runs and 46 RBI while carrying an on-base plus slugging percentage of .700 through 87 games for Double-A San Antonio this season.
+The 24-year-old Valenzuela hit 14 doubles, a triple, a dozen home runs and 46 RBIs while carrying an on-base plus slugging percentage of .700 through 87 games for Double-A San Antonio this season.

 The 22-year-old Rojas started 10 games across four levels in the Blue Jays’ minor-league system this season for an ERA of 3.46 over 41.2 innings.

-Wagner from Houston, Texas, appeared in 40 games for the Blue Jays this season with a batting average of .237, seven extra-base hits and seven RBI.
+Wagner, from Houston, Texas, appeared in 40 games for the Blue Jays this season with a batting average of .237, seven extra-base hits and seven RBIs.

 Toronto acquired Wagner, 27, from the Astros at last season’s trade deadline along with outfielder Joey Loperfido and pitcher Jake Bloss in exchange for pitcher Yusei Kikuchi.